EmuraDaisuke/SortingAlgorithm.SetsunaShiki/README.md

 |g++|1.30654070|1.41271570|**0.02451180**|

 ## Worst case 2
-When the end is changed to the minimum value for a sorted array.
+When changing the end to the minimum value for a sorted array.

 ||std::sort|std::stable_sort|Setsuna-Shiki|
 |---:|---:|---:|---:|